idob1212/News-Notes/news-fact-checker/README.md

 ## Acknowledgments

 - Uses [Mozilla's Readability.js](https://github.com/mozilla/readability) for article extraction
-- Core analysis powered by the You.com Research API.
+- Core analysis powered by the You.com Research API via the official LangChain integration
-- Orchestration and interaction with the API is managed using the Langchain framework.
+- Orchestration and interaction with the API is managed using the LangChain framework
-- Uses [Mozilla's Readability.js](https://github.com/mozilla/readability) for article extraction in the extension.